lastsky/DDPS-documentation/docs/contributing.md

-# (!!STUBFILE!!)
 Contributing to DDPS

-So you want to contribute to DDPS?
-Fantastic!
+Thanks for your interest in contribute to DDPS.
 Here's a brief overview on how best to do so.

 ## Support request?